 On/Off button: Use it to simply turn any of the tracks on and off while the sequencer is running.
 Press On/Off, then sweep finger down from the top to the bottom of the column of track buttons, this will turn off the ones that are on, and turn on the ones that were turned off at the when moment a finger goes over them.
 When a track button is lit, that means it will play the contained sequence.

 Clear button: Instantly erase the contents of a track by using Clear and the track number buttons pressed together.
 Use it with the Pattern button to clear chosen patterns really fast.

-Worth to mention that there is no metronome in Seq as such.
-Yet, if a metronome is needed to catch a good timing while recording sequences, just set some rhythmical steps on the track number eight (because of the reason explained above), and send them to any sound source.
+Worth mentioning that there is no metronome in Seq as such.
+Yet, if a metronome is needed to catch good timing while recording sequences, just set some rhythmical steps on track number eight (because of the reason explained above), and send them to any sound source.
 It will behave exactly as a metronome then!

 The Seq knobs are convenient clickable encoders.
 Their step range is based on a sophisticated algorithm that was implemented to improve the workflow.
 They are precise when turned them gently, but will speed up when twisted a bit faster.
 By pushing them down – choose from options displayed on the screen, and then by rotate to change parameter values.
 Use the knobs to access most of the editing features which can be performed on individual steps as well as full tracks (this allows subtle or radical altering of the sequences while they play).
 Most of the knobs are responsible for individual track and step parameters, and change their options while one of them is pressed.

 The Tempo knob has a global impact and corresponds to each pattern’s settings.
 It can also be used with the track buttons in order to set their advanced MIDI and clock settings.
 Its functions are as follows: